institutional/institutional-books-1-pipeline/README.md

 > ⚠️ This command must be run at least once.

-Prepares the pipeline:
+Initializes the pipeline:
-- Creates database tables
+- Creates the local database and its tables
-- Downloads source files from the output of GRIN-TO-S3 that was saved on S3/R2
+- Downloads source files from the output of `grin-to-s3`, hosted on S3 or R2
-- Indexes individual records from both JSONL and CSV files so BookIO can perform random access
+- Indexes records within individual CSV and JSONL files so `BookIO` can perform fast random access on any barcode.

 ```bash
 python pipeline.py setup build